taocpp/PEGTL/doc/Advanced-Rules.md

 ## Complex Rules

-The complex calling convention gives a rule's `match()`-method access to "everything", i.e. the error mode, the action and control classes, and all state arguments.
+The complex calling convention gives a rule's `match()`-method access to "everything", i.e. some modes, the action and control classes, and all state arguments.
 All of these parameters are required for custom rules that need to themselves call other rules for matching.

 The `match()`-method in a complex rule takes the following form.